 The Institute will ensure that a human rights perspective is fully incorporated into the project, including by assessing the human rights impact of existing and potential future approaches to combatting the illicit trade.
 The longer-term vision of M.CIT is the establishment of an innovative review mechanism involving governments and businesses committed to implementing whole-of-system approaches to illicit trade.
 The Institute looks forward to collaborating with governments, the private sector, civil society and other key stakeholders in this ambitious endeavour.

 Related document: M-CIT Strategic Guidance Paper March 2019

 Fight against counterfeit drugs in Francophone Africa

-The Siracusa Institute, on the impulse of the International Institute of Research against Counterfeit Medicines (IRACM), is conducting a research, awareness and capacity building project finalized to strengthen the fight against counterfeit drugs in Francophone Africa.
-The project currently involves 7 francophone African states: Burkina Faso, Cameroon, Central African Republic, Ivory Coast, Mali, Senegal and Chad, and is intended for representatives of the Ministries of the Interior and of Health.
+The Siracusa Institute, on the impulse of the International Institute of Research against Counterfeit Medicines (IRACM), conducted a research, awareness and capacity building project finalized to strengthen the fight against counterfeit drugs in Francophone Africa.
+The project involved 7 francophone African states: Burkina Faso, Cameroon, Central African Republic, Ivory Coast, Mali, Senegal and Chad, and it was intended for representatives of the Ministries of the Interior and of Health.
 Counterfeiting pharmaceuticals is a particularly worrying phenomenon in Africa and threatens the health of millions of people around the world.
 Counterfeiting medicines has, moreover, become the most profitable source of income for organized crime; therefore, this scourge must find global and regional response.
-The main objective of this project is to help strengthen the fight against counterfeiting while reaching a political consensus for the preparation, adoption and implementation of comprehensive, modern and adequate national legislation.
+The main objective of this project was to help strengthen the fight against counterfeiting while reaching a political consensus for the preparation, adoption and implementation of comprehensive, modern and adequate national legislation.

 Fact-Finding Mechanisms: Establishment of Principles and Best Practices for International and National Commissions of Inquiry